intel/pepc/docs/pepc-cstates.rst

    Print information in YAML format.

 **--cstates** *[CATATES]*
-   Comma-separated list of C-states to get information about (all C-states by default).
+   Comma-separated list of C-states to get information about.
 C-states should be specified by name (e.g., 'C1').
 Use 'all' to specify all the available Linux C-states (this is the default).
 Note, there is a difference between Linux C-states (e.g., 'C6') and hardware C-states (e.g., Core C6 or Package C6 on many Intel platforms).
 The former is what Linux can request, and on Intel hardware this is usually about various 'mwait' instruction hints.
 The latter are platform-specific hardware state, entered upon a Linux request.

 **--pkg-cstate-limit**
    Get package C-state limit (details in 'pkg_cstate_limit_').